apluslms/radar/README.rst

 Similarity matches will form submission groups for easy evaluation of the cases.
 Views are provided to follow submitters over series of exercises.

+`Development instructions`_ as well as
-`Installation instructions`_ are located in the doc directory.
+`installation instructions`_ are located in the doc directory.

 Requirements
 ------------